• Skip to primary navigation

 AIP, or, the Paleo Autoimmune Protocol, is an especially tough nut.
 For the first thirty days, there is a long list of things you can't eat, including (but not limited to): grains, nuts, seeds, dairy, eggs, nightshades, and the kitchen sink.

-One of the hardest for me would be eggs - it's my go to fast food, and baking without them is tricky.
+One of the hardest for me would be eggs – it’s my go-to fast food, and baking without them is tricky.

 Fortunately, there are some great real food egg replacers, and smarter people than me hit on the idea of using gelatin to substitute for eggs in baking.
 It helps keep things moist and stick together, like eggs do.